 5/.
 Is a Dynojet print-out acceptable?

-No, the DSA won't accept anything other than an approved Restriction Certificate.
+No, the DVSA won't accept anything other than an approved Restriction Certificate fitted by a dealer.